ristoeee/pen-testing-course/README.md

 # pen-testing-course
-Reports for the Penetration testing course at Haaga-Helia
+Reports for the Penetration testing course (ICI005AS3A-3002) at Haaga-Helia

+As the course is in Finnish, all the reports are also in Finnish.